proxyroot/proxyroot.github.io/_posts/2020-07-11-slack-webhooks-github-actions-formatting.markdown

 ### Implementation

 First thing first, lets write a module that sends a slack notification about the release.
 To do this, we have to use github api to get the latest release and its description.
-After going through the [Git api documentation](https://developer.github.com/v3/repos/releases/) i quickly wrote this python code to get the json response of latest release.
+After going through the [Git api documentation](https://developer.github.com/v3/repos/releases/) I quickly wrote this python code to get the json response of latest release.

 ```python